JuliaLang/julia/doc/stdlib/c.rst

    Convert ``x`` to a value of type ``T``

-   In cases where ``convert`` would need to take a Julia object and turn it into a ``Ptr``\ , this function should be used to define and perform that conversion.
+   In cases where :func:`convert` would need to take a Julia object and turn it into a ``Ptr``\ , this function should be used to define and perform that conversion.

    Be careful to ensure that a Julia reference to ``x`` exists as long as the result of this function will be used.
 Accordingly, the argument ``x`` to this function should never be an expression, only a variable name or field reference.
 For example, ``x=a.b.c`` is acceptable, but ``x=[a,b,c]`` is not.